 You can select any channel in the current view.
 However, if you are in an XY view, all channels share the background, so the choice of channel makes no difference.
-When you change channel, any Rectangle region changes that have not been applied will be lost and the current settings for the new channel will appear in the dialog.
+When you change channel, any Rectangle

 Mode

 There are three mode settings: No display, Fill Background and Fill Rectangle.